 Even if you’re taking tiny, imperfect steps to act out your new belief, you’re starting to make it a reality in your life.
 And the more steps you take, the easier it becomes and the more firmly you embed this new belief into your life.

 A New Way Forward

-What happens as you start to develop powerful new beliefs, backed up by a different way of behaving, is that you create an expectation that really does allow you to change your life and live your dreams.
+When you start to develop powerful new beliefs, backed up by a different way of behaving, you create an expectation that allows you to change your life and live your dreams.
 It may not happen overnight, but if you stay true to this process, you have every chance of accomplishing all that you want in life.